jeek-on-git/PSHostFile/README.md

 # this creates a new Host File Entry
 $entry = New-HostFileEntry -entryType HostEntry -ipAddress 192.168.1.1 -hostname router -comment 'Comment'

-# or
-New-HostFileEntry -entryType HostEntry -ipAddress 192.168.1.1 -hostname router -comment 'Comment' | Add-HostFileEntry

 # then add the $entry using the Add-HostFileEntry command.
 Add-HostFileEntry -hostFileEntry $entry

+# or just pipe the results to the `Add-HostFileEntry` command
+New-HostFileEntry -entryType HostEntry -ipAddress 192.168.1.1 -hostname router -comment 'Comment' | Add-HostFileEntry

 # or pass the $entry to the Add-HostFileEntry command via pipeline.
 $entry | Add-HostFileEntry